Skip to main content

 Origin: Ludwig von Bertalanffy (1968) / Jay Forrester (1950s)

-Also known as: Systems Theory, Systemic Analysis, Holistic Thinking
+Also known as: Systems Theory, Systems Analysis, Holistic Thinking

-Quick Answer — Systems Thinking is a cognitive framework that views problems as parts of an overall system, rather than reacting to isolated parts or events.
-It originated from biology and engineering to explain complex interdependencies.
-The key insight: you cannot understand a system by simply looking at its individual components; you must understand the relationships and feedback loops between them.
+Quick Answer — Systems Thinking is a cognitive framework that views problems as parts of an interconnected whole rather than isolated events.
+It originated in biology and engineering to explain complex interdependencies.
+The key insight: you cannot understand a system by examining individual components in isolation—you must understand how they interact through feedback loops and relationships.

 What is Systems Thinking?

-Systems Thinking is an analytical approach that focuses on how the constituent parts of a system interrelate and how systems work over time and within the context of larger systems.
-Instead of breaking things down into smaller pieces (reductionism), it seeks to understand the “big picture” by looking at patterns of behavior and underlying structures.
+Systems Thinking is an analytical approach that focuses on how the parts of a system relate to each other and how the system operates over time within larger contexts.
+It does not advocate breaking things down into tiny fragments—that is reductionism.
+Instead, it seeks to understand the “whole” by observing behavior patterns and underlying structures.

 The whole is greater than the sum of its parts.
-To understand the forest, you must look beyond the individual trees and see the relationships that sustain the entire ecosystem.
+To understand the forest, you must look beyond individual trees to discover the interrelationships that sustain the entire ecosystem.

-Think of a professional sports team.
-You can have the best individual players in every position, but if they don’t communicate or understand how their roles support each other, the team will fail.
-Systems thinking moves the focus from “who are the players?” to “how do the players interact to win the game?”
-It is an everyday analogy for moving from event-based reactions to structural understanding.
+Consider a sports team: you could have the best player at every position, but if they lack communication or do not understand how their roles support each other, the team will still lose.
+Systems Thinking shifts focus from “who are the players?” to “how do the players interact to win the game?”
+It is a shift from reactive response to events toward deep structural understanding.

 Origin